QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 * a way of solving an expectational difference equation by mapping it into a vector first-order difference equation and appropriately manipulating an eigen decomposition of the transition matrix in order to impose stability
 * a way to use a Big $K$, little $k$ argument to allow apparent feedback from endogenous to exogenous variables within a rational expectations equilibrium
 * a use of eigenvector decompositions of matrices that allowed Blanchard and Khan (1981)  and Whiteman (1983)  to solve a class of linear rational expectations models
+* how to use **SymPy** to get analytical formulas for some key objects comprising a rational expectations equilibrium

-Cagan's model with rational expectations is formulated as an **expectational difference equation** whose solution is a rational expectations equilibrium.
+We formulate a version of  Cagan's model under  rational expectations as an **expectational difference equation** whose solution is a rational expectations equilibrium.

 We'll start this lecture with a quick review of deterministic (i.e., non-random) first-order and second-order linear difference equations.

 ## Linear difference equations

-In this quick review of linear difference equations, we'll use the *backward shift* or *lag* operator $L$
+We'll use the *backward shift* or *lag* operator $L$.

 The lag operator $L$  maps a sequence $\{x_t\}_{t=0}^\infty$ into the sequence $\{x_{t-1}\}_{t=0}^\infty$

-We'll can use  $L$ in linear difference equations by using the equality
+We'll deploy  $L$  by using the equality
 $L x_t \equiv x_{t-1}$ in algebraic expressions.

 Further,  the inverse $L^{-1}$ of the lag operator is  the *forward shift* operator.

-In linear difference equations, we'll often use the equaltiy  $L^{-1} x_t \equiv x_{t+1}$ in the the algebra below.
+We'll often use the equality  $L^{-1} x_t \equiv x_{t+1}$ below.

-The algebra of lag and forward shift operators often simplifies formulas for linear difference equations and their solutions.
+The algebra of lag and forward shift operators can simplify representing and solving linear difference equations.

 ### First order

 We want to solve a linear first-order scalar difference equation.

-First, let $|\lambda | < 1$, and let
+Let $|\lambda | < 1$ and let
 $\{u_t\}_{t=-\infty}^\infty$ be a bounded sequence of scalar real numbers.